India's Leading Tax Consultancy Firm

 Employee identification

-From your payroll master, we filter for qualifying additional employees: monthly emoluments under ₹25,000, ≥240 (or 150) days of service, RPF contributors, paid via banking channels — and not employed in the prior year.
+From your payroll master, we filter for qualifying additional employees: monthly emoluments under ₹25,000, ≥240 (or 150) days of service, RPF contributors, paid via banking channels.

 iii.